Opticho/AnalysisPatentCode/README.md

     (it will download pdf summary file, using default query)

     Python uspto_search.py -i search -q "TTL/(something OR something ..)
-OR .." -fp "text path" -pp "pdf path"
+OR .." -fp "text path" -pp "pdf path" (you can change the file(txt) path and pdf path while using the -q command)

+    Python uspto_search.py -i merge -pp "pdf path"
+    (it will merge the pdf file in the path of "pdf path")

 ## 4. Results(Default)
 ### TXT file